charis-ant/Information_Systems_Project_2/README.md

 # Ergasia2_e18011_Charis_Antoniadi
 This project is about executing queries for a Mongodb database, using the pymongo module of python.
-The app2.py file contains eleven endpoints, each used for the POST, GET, PATCH and DELETE HTTP methods.
+The app2.py file contains thirteen endpoints, each used for the POST, GET, PATCH and DELETE HTTP methods.

 ## Preparation
 Firstly we need to open a terminal window to start docker